scikit-learn-contrib/MAPIE/doc/tutorial.rst

 .. title:: Tutorial : contents

-.. _user_guide:
+.. _tutorial:

 ========
 Tutorial
 ========

-In this tutorial, we compare the prediction intervals estimated by MAPIE on a simple, one-dimensional, function
+In this tutorial, we compare the prediction intervals estimated by MAPIE on a simple, one-dimensional, ground truth function

 .. math::

    f(x) = x \times sin(x)

 Throughout this tutorial, we will answer the following questions: